librz/all-about-git/merge_and_conflict.md

 >>>>>>> feature/new-console-log
 ```

 In this case, change introduced by current branch is `console.log('hello');`, by the other branch is `console.log('goodbye');`.
-We can choose which change we want to accept, or even accept both changes, once this is decided, we can edit the file, remove conflict markers, add file to staging area & commit.
+We can choose which change we want to accept, or accept both changes, once this is decided, we can edit the file, remove conflict markers, add file to staging area & commit.

 [git conflict markers](https://stackoverflow.com/questions/7901864/git-conflict-markers)

+FYI: there might be conflicts even if the changes are identical

 ### Merge strategy